-The amount of consideration to be paid as inward remittance from abroad through banking channels or out of funds held in a foreign currency account and/ or a Special Non-Resident Rupee (SNRR) account.
+The amount of consideration to be paid as inward remittance from abroad through banking channels or out of funds held in a foreign currency account and/ or a Special Non-Resident Rupee (SNRR) account

 5.3.4.
-Remittance
+Remitance

-The sale/ maturity proceeds (net of taxes) of the securities may be remitted outside India or may be credited to the foreign currency account or a Special Non-Resident Rupee Account of the FVCI.
+The sale/ maturity proceeds (net of taxes) of the securities may be remitted outside India or may be credited to the foreign currency account or a Special Non-resident Rupee Account of the FVCI

 5.4.
-Reporting Requirement
+Reporting requirement

 - All registered FVCIs are required to file their compliance reports, through the online system.
-The portal can be accessed at https://siportal.sebi.gov.in/intermediary/index.html - FVCIs are required to report to SEBI, its venture capital activity (investment category wise ie equity, debt or VCF and industry wise) for each calendar quarter through the online portal - FVCIs are required to report to the RBI through its designated AD Category Bank, its venture capital activity monthly in the format as specified by the RBI from time to time
+The portal can be accessed at https://siportal.sebi.gov.in/intermediary/index.html - FVCls are required to report to SEBI, its venture capital activity (investment category wise i.e. equity, debt or VCF and industry wise) for each calendar quarter through the online portal - FVCIs are required to report to RBI through its designated AD Category Bank, its venture capital activity monthly in the format as specified by RBI from time to time

-Report Reporting To Frequency Reponsibility Remarks Foreign exchange inflow and outflow reporting in prescribed format RBI Monthly FVCI through its AD Category-I Bank Within 10 th of the next month for the previous month Details of investment in permitted sectors as per the prescribed format RBI Monthly FVCI through its AD Category-I Bank Within 10 th of the next month for the previous month Online filing of investment details in permitted sector SEBI Quarterly FVCI Within three working days from the end of the previous quarter
+Report Reporting To Frequency Responsibility Remarks Foreign exchange Inflow and outflow reporting in prescribed format RBI Monthly FVCI through its AD Category I Bank Within 10th of the next month for previous month Details of investment in permitted sectors as per the prescribed format RBI Monthly FVCI through its AD Category I Bank Within 10th of the next month for previous month Online filing of investment details in permitted sector SEBI Quarterly FVCI Within 3 working days from the end of the previous quarter